-In the industrial machinery segment, we are strong in the medical device sector in the U.S. and will extend our sales reach to Europe from the current focus in the U.S. In the food machinery seament as well, we will reinforce our overseas sales organization by emphasizing the noodle-making machines and the cooked rice production systems for Asian countries, where strong needs and huge market potential only one material in the past, but the LPM325S, our 3D printer launched in autumn 2021, can deal with multiple metal molding materials in one machine.
-As Europe and the United States are key markets of metal 3D printers right now, we invested our capital in and made a business alliance with an Italian metal 3D printer company to promote full-fledaed overseas expansion.
-In addition, Japanese companies seem to gradually have interests in additive manufacturing, and we are promoting development of machines able to accommodate gigacasting and larger molds in the Japanese automotive industry.
+In the industrial machinery segment, we are strong in the medical device sector in the U.S. and will extend our sales reach to Europe from the current focus in the U.S. In the food machinery segment as well, we will reinforce our overseas sales organization by emphasizing the noodle-making machines and the cooked rice production systems for Asian countries, where strong needs and huge market potential are prospected in.